-Criteria Comment Score (Out of 4) Weighted Score Accessibility to the Transport Network 4 Land Assembly If rezoned, the area would include large greenfields sites that could be easily subdivided to provide for a variety of activities.
-The land is generally flat except around the banks of the Avonhead Cemetery Drain.
-4 12 Land Remediation Requirements There are no identified HAIL sites in this cluster.
+Criteria Comment Score (out of 4) Weighted Score Accessibility to the Transport Network State Highway 1 adjoins the cluster to the west.
+Part of the cluster is designated by NZTA to provide an access to the Dakota Park industrial development on the other side of the highway (the Southern Airport Access).
+The Southern Airport Access is a limited access road and NZTA transport experts in the District Plan Review hearing opposed access from the cluster onto it.
+Hawthornden Road is a local road with a residential and rural residential character.
+Experts in the District Plan hearing agreed that 1 4 it would be inappropriate to provide access from the area onto Hawthornden Road.
+The cluster is in close proximity to the airport.
+Land Assembly If rezoned, the area would include large greenfields sites that could be easily subdivided to provide for a variety of activities.
+4 12 Land Assembly The land is generally flat except around the banks of the Avonhead Cemetery Drain. - 12 Land Remediation Requirements There are no identified HAIL sites in this cluster.
 A 2014 PSI identified some potential contaminating activities including contractors yards, storage tanks, pesticide use, stockpiling of waste material and vehicle storage and a possible stock dip.
 Further, more detailed, investigations would likely be required at the subdivision stage.
-3 6 Location-specific Private Infrastructure Requirements Infrastructure A legal secondary flowpath for stormwater does not currently exist 2 Natural Hazards Constraints A 2014 geotechnical investigation concluded that the risk of liquefaction induced ground damage was very low and that land of TC1-type seismic performance was expected over the cluster.
-The cluster is not in a flood management area.
-4 12 Planning Constraints Because the area has not been rezoned, most industrial activities that are not related to rural production would require a non- complying resource consent (albeit with some support from the objectives in the RPS).
+3 6 Location-specific Private Infrastructure Requirements There is currently insufficient capacity in the Riccarton wastewater interceptor catchment, However this constraint would be overcome by upgrades to be finished by 2023.
+There is however still uncertainty about water supply mains upgrades in the northwest area having sufficient capacity here.
+A legal secondary flowpath for stormwater does not currently exist for some of the sites and would need to be negotiated with other 1 2 landowners.
+Industrial developments would potentially need to provide private on-site stormwater and/or wastewater facilities.
+Natural Hazards Constraints A 2014 geotechnical investigation concluded that the risk of liquefaction induced ground damage was very low and that land of TC1-type seismic performance was expected over the cluster.
+4 12 The cluster is not in a flood management area.
+Planning Constraints Because the area has not been rezoned, most industrial activities that are not related to rural production would require a non- complying resource consent (albeit with some support from the objectives in the RPS).
 1 3 Other Development Constraints Part of the site is also designated by Christchurch Airport for its Runway End Protection Areas (REPAs).
 Development would be significantly constrained in that area.
 The cluster adjoins the Avonhead Cemetery including the earthquake memorial site which may give rise to reverse sensitivity effects along that boundary of the site.
-3 6
+3 6 TOTAL WEIGHT ED SCORE 45